-Janet K. MacKay is a sculptor and painter working out of Worldview Studio and Gallery of Fine Art, located in Ottawa, Ontario.
+Janet K. MacKay is a sculptor and painter who lives and works out of Worldview Studio located in the Sharbot Lake, ON.
 She received her degree in Fine Arts from McMaster University and, after a government career in design and project management, she returned to her artistic roots in 1998.
 Janet’s oil-on-canvas paintings primarily capture the landscapes of Ontario and Quebec.
 Although her painting style is distinctively her own, it has been likened to that of the Group of Seven.
 She is presently working on a series of paintings depicting reflections of boats—from canoes and kayaks to fishing vessels.
 Her paintings are vibrant and distinctly Canadian.
 Janet’s bronze sculptures have an Art Nouveau flare and are primarily figurative, often focusing on dance.
 She is currently working on a series of sculptures capturing the graceful beauty of whales.
 Janet has participated in numerous solo and group shows and enjoys these opportunities to see, first hand, that spark of connection her art can make with its audience.

 This beautiful world and its inhabitants excites me so much, that I want to capture the power of this feeling and share it through my art.
 I try to convey a moment in time that is precious, beautiful and inspirational.
 This applies to both my sculptures and my paintings.

 I am an optimist.
 I feel there is too much attention given to the travesties of man and our environment.
 Although conscious of the need to be aware of these problems, I still see the beauty and believe in the law of attraction – that if you focus on what is good, it brings more good.
 I like Art to be beautiful.
 My goal is to take the viewer to a place that is peaceful and uplifting.